AaronSmart/SolanaAppWallet/README.md

-# The project is undergoing internal iterative development and looks forward to a better version
+# The project is still under development

 # road map for 2022(long-term plan)
 Q1:
 Improve the basic functions of Solana payment and related user experience